Step 1. Register and select a template

 Step 1a.
 Select starter platform and Preview your app

-Before you click the USE THIS TEMPLATE button there are two settings you need to make first.
+Before you click the USE THIS TEMPLATE button there are two settings you need to do first.
 From the Target pull down menu select target platform you want to work in.
 This can be changed so it is okay to play with different platforms.
 However, if you choose a plan with more than one app you can duplicate it to any other platform after you have finished building your first app.

 Tip: It is best to start with an iOS app if you plan to do more than one version. iOS app convert to Android apps better than the other way around.